sbusso/htdocs.dev/src/content/blog/The 10 Best Open Source Projects for Workflow Orchestration and Automation.md

 Prefect is a modern workflow management system that emphasizes ease of use, flexibility, and observability.
 It allows users to define workflows using Python and provides a powerful set of tools for building, running, and monitoring data pipelines.
 Prefect supports both local and cloud-based execution, making it suitable for various environments.
 It offers features like task retries, data caching, and real-time monitoring to ensure reliable and efficient workflow execution.

+Pros: easy integration with python code
+Cons: Mainly a UI over code, Very limited compared to the business edition
 ## Dagster